BitterVan/BitterVan.github.io/source/index.md

 # About Me

 My name is Xingkai Wang (王行楷).
-I am interested in system optimization and hardening, especially via exploiting the potential of next-generation hardware or novel microarchitectures.
+I am passionate about system optimization and security hardening, particularly through leveraging the capabilities of next-generation hardware and innovative microarchitectures.

-I get my bachelor degree at Computer Science in June, 2023.
-I am currently in Zhejiang University as a master student at Cyber Security.
+I received my bachelor's degree in Computer Science in June 2023.
+Currently, I am pursuing my master's degree in Cyber Security at Zhejiang University.

 Here is my [resume](resume.pdf).